hturnbull93/makers_notes/skills_workshops/TDD_process.md

 - Written from a user's perspective, checking on functionality

 Unit Test
-- Test an individual function or method, with mocked up dependancies
+- Test an individual function or method, with mocked up dependencies
 - Checks this individual part does what you expect
 - Written from a programmers perspective, checking on parts that a user will never see